 Most employers require these managerial leaders to have either an RN or licensed practical nurse (LPN) credential and possess two or more years of experience in a relevant work environment, commonly gerontological.
 This is largely due to the fact that resident care coordinators must know proper medical techniques and practices as well as being familiar with the legal regulations for long-term care giving.
 Some employers prefer that their resident care coordinators be CPR and First Aid certified or hold bachelor's degrees in nursing or nursing administration.

 Additional licensure and education is required of those resident care coordinators who provide nursing care for residents as opposed to simply assisting with daily activities.
 According to the U.S. Bureau of Labor Statistics (BLS), the minimum educational requirements of nursing care facility administrators in every state include a bachelor's degree and a commitment to continuing education.
 These professionals must also pass an exam to obtain licensure, as well as completing a training program approved by their state.
 General resident care facilities administrators may or may not be required by their states to obtain licensure depending upon where they live.

 Salary Info and Job Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), resident care coordinators are categorized as one type of medical and health services manager.
-Such managers working in nursing care facilities earned an average annual salary of $82,240 in 2012, according to the BLS.
-Employment opportunities for all medical and health services managers are expected to increase by about 22% between 2010 and 2020, per the BLS.
+Such managers working in nursing care facilities earned an average annual salary of $93,680 in 2018, according to the BLS.
+Employment opportunities for medical and health services managers who work in nursing care facilities are expected to increase by about 8% between 2018 and 2028, per the BLS.